Introduction to beaded jewellery

 By the end of this course you should be able to...

-- use traditional beaded jewellery techniques to create one-off pieces
+- Use traditional beaded jewellery techniques to create a set of beaded jewellery.

-- create a mood board to present your ideas to clients
+- Create a mood board to present your ideas.

 What level is the course and do I need any particular skills?